Frequently Asked Questions

 What happens after I register?

-After you register for a study, our staff will call you within 24 hours or the next business day if it’s a weekend.
-This call will be an initial screening call, followed by an in-person interview if you pre-qualify for the study.
+After you register for a study, our staff will call you for an initial screening.
+We aim to call you within a few days of your registration, but it can vary based on the volume of registrations.
+The screening call is followed by an in-person interview if you pre-qualify for the study.
 During your in-person interview, the study coordinator will let you know all the study details, risks, and information you need to make an informed choice.
 You’ll sign the consent form, and they will let you know the date and time of your first clinic visit.
 Learn more about how our research studies work.

 How do I know if my condition is severe enough to qualify for a study?